-- directors, audit & supervisory board members, and executive officers, pursuant to Articles 280-20 and 280-21 of the former Commercial Code. - 3.
-Share acquisition rights issued from July 2006 through July 2016 were allotted to directors, audit & supervisory board members, and executive officers to settle their cash remuneration claims against their respective companies, pursuant to Article 238, paragraphs 1 and 2 and Article 240 of the Companies Act of Japan. - 4.
+- 2. The July 2005 Share Acquisition Rights have particularly favorable terms for directors, audit & supervisory board members, and executive officers, pursuant to Articles 280-20 and 280-21 of the former Commercial Code. - 3.
+Share acquisition rights issued from July 2006 through July 2017 were allotted to directors, audit & supervisory board members, and executive officers to settle their cash remuneration claims against their respective companies, pursuant to Article 238, paragraphs 1 and 2 and Article 240 of the Companies Act of Japan. - 4.
 Share acquisition rights held by any of directors, audit & supervisory board members, and executive officers that he/she received in his/her capacity as a director, audit & supervisory board member, or executive officer of the relevant entity may only be exercised after he/she has resigned from any position as a director, audit & supervisory board member, or executive officer of such entity.